The Music Box

 gif

-Not surprisingly, Sinatra’s eight-year affiliation with Capitol, which stretched from 1953 until 1961, has been repackaged countless times, and the 21-track Romance: Songs from the Heart is only the latest offering.
-Yet, rather than rummaging through his hit singles, the set takes a dramatically different route.
-Essentially, it looks beyond his best-known tunes in an attempt to illuminate the oft-overlooked nuggets that lurk within his canon.
-Four songs on the outing (Day by Day, I’ve Got a Crush on You, I’ll Be Seeing You, and Almost Like Being in Love) are reworked renditions of tunes he had tackled during the 1940s, while Nice ’n‘ Easy is presented as a previously unreleased, alternate take.
+Sinatra’s stint with Capitol lasted for eight years — from 1953 until 1961 — and understandably, his material from this era has been packaged and repackaged countless times.
+Therefore, the recently issued, 21-track set Romance: Songs from the Heart is just the latest retrospective to focus on this period of his career, though it boasts a unique twist.
+Instead of presenting another view of his hit singles, it digs deeper into Sinatra's canon, focusing its attention upon some of the less familiar moments of his work.
+Four tracks on the outing (Day by Day, I’ve Got a Crush on You, I’ll Be Seeing You, and Almost Like Being in Love) are reconfigured renditions of tunes he had tackled during the 1940s, while Nice ’n‘ Easy is presented as a previously unreleased, alternate take.
 The only actual single on the set is All the Way, though many of the other selections — My Funny Valentine, As Time Goes By, and Cheek to Cheek, among them — have become an integral part of American pop culture via other artists’ interpretations.

 Romance: Songs from the Heart is available from